mchav/dataframe/docs/coming_from_other_implementations.md

 [Just 1.0, Just 3.0, Just 5.0, Nothing, Just 6.0, Just 8.0]
 ```

-This approach is superior because:
+This approach is better because:
 - The type system forces you to handle missing values explicitly
 - You can't accidentally treat `Nothing` as a number
 - Pattern matching ensures you consider all cases